mrvgao/EMRS-doc/docs/source/real_robot.rst

     ros2 action send_goal /emrs/approach turtlebot4_trash_actions/action/Approach "{marker_frame: 'marker'}" --ros-args -r /tf:=/emrs/tf -r /tf_static:=/emrs/tf_static --remap __ns:=/emrs

 The above command can be run for testing which sends goal to action server that starts the approach action.
-The whole pipeline can be run using trash_collection_task.py which undocks the robot and start the complete pipeline.
+The whole pipeline can be run using trash_collection_task.py which undocks the robot and starts the complete pipeline.

 .. raw:: html